Add a Package

 packages.json and add the package URL(s) to the JSON.
 Finally, in the directory where you have the clone of your fork of this repository, run the following command:

-When validation is successful, commit your changes and submit your pull request!
+When validation succeeds, commit your changes and submit your pull request!
 Your package(s) will appear in the index within a few minutes.

 If you would prefer to validate the requirements manually, please verify that: